PauPerezT/SACI-Pipeline/README.rst

 ====================  ===================  =====================================================================================
 Optional arguments    Optional Values      Description
 ====================  ===================  =====================================================================================
+-fa                                         Path folder of the audio file (Only wav format, 1 channel, sampling rate=16000Hz).
--h                                         Show this help message and exit -f                                         Path folder of the txt documents (Only txt format).
+-ft                                         Path folder of the txt file (Only txt format).

-                                           By default './texts'
--sv                                        Path to save the embeddings.

-                                           By default './bert_embeddings'
--bm                   Bert, Beto, SciBert  Choose between three different BERT models.

-                                           By default BERT
--d                    True, False          Boolean value to get dynamic features= True.

-                                           By default True.
--st                   True, False          Boolean value to get static features= True from the

-                                           embeddings such as mean, standard deviation, kurtosis,

-                                           skeweness, min and max.
-By default False.
--l                    english, spanish     Chosen language (only available for BERT model).

-                                           By default english.
--sw                   True, False          Boolean value, set True if you want to remove

-                                           stopwords.
-By default False.
--m                    base, large          Bert models, two options base and large.

-                                           By default base.
--ca                    True, False         Boolean value for cased= True o lower-cased= False

-                                           models.
-No avalaible for SciBert.
-By default False.
+                                            By default './audios'
 -cu                    True, False          Boolean value for using cuda to compute the

                                            embeddings (True).
 By default False.
+-mdl                  nlp, speech          Choose between three different classification models.

+                      nlp_speech           By default nlp
 ====================  ===================  =====================================================================================